 Host Your Own Event

 If you are looking to get the word out about your blog and don’t want to sponsor someone else’s event, consider hosting your own event to grab the attention of your intended audience.
 If you run a travel blog, for example, you might host a workshop about traveling light or how to travel on a budget and sell tickets.
 Not only can you make some cash, but your blog will get some notoriety and you’ll be gaining the trust of people in your immediate area – which is something many bloggers overlook because the internet promises riches and great reach.
+In order to host an event and cut short on the expenses, you can rely on event management platforms like Goldcast and schedule events with their assistance.
+You can then send in invites asking people to join the event online.

 Write a Book